ldev/peeeew-topoflow/README.md

 2. Making the terms less network specific, as topoflow could be used to other things than network topologies
 3. Write documentation for all the possible values to use in a JSON file
 4. Figure out how to use the Ecceman stencils for symbols, and include some of them in Topoflow.
+5. More fault handling in Topoflow (e.g. when fetching JSON file, more try/catch)
+6. Fix "rate" not being shown on 1 way links

 # Made by who
 Two network engineers, not satisfied with what we could find in the open source world.